Facts & figures

 We are pioneering advanced, industry-supported wireless communications and networking research, focusing on new areas including 5G mobile, Internet of Things, signal processing for communication, advanced coding and quantum imaging.

-The Centre for IoT and Telecommunications within the School of Electrical and Information Engineering was established with the vision of carrying out innovative collaborative academic and industry-sponsored research in wireless communications and networking.
+The Centre for IoT and Telecommunications within the School of Electrical and Computer Engineering was established with the vision of carrying out innovative collaborative academic and industry-sponsored research in wireless communications and networking.
 It is led by ARC Laureate Fellow Professor Branka Vucetic and currently has eight academic staff.

 Our research expertise expands into exciting new fields including the Internet of Things (IoT), 5G wireless cellular communications, industry internet, wireless sensor networks and quantum coding, while maintaining our active collaborations with world-renowned institutes and industry partners.